BUDGET, HEAT PUMP

 How much does the Daikin 16kW heat pump consume?

-Are you thinking about buying a heat pump and wondering how much a Daikin heat pump (Altherma 3H HT) with a 16 kW heating capacity really consumes in the end?
-Let's talk about this model for the example, but you adapt it to your own.
+Are you thinking about buying a heat pump and wondering how much a Daikin heat pump (Altherma 3H HT) with 16kW of heating capacity really consumes in the end?
+We will talk about this model for the example but you adapt it to your own.

 In this article we will detail the power consumption of this very popular heat pump.
 Right away the short answer to the question: